jamiegcan/a-place-for-salvador-allende/README.md

 47. Uruguay
 48. Venezuela

-In a nutshell, this project goes through every article in http://www.abacq.org/calle/ and cross-checks them using OpenStreetMap (OSM) and Google Maps to see if they still exist.
+In a nutshell, this project goes through every article in http://www.abacq.org/calle/ and cross-checks them automatically using OpenStreetMap (OSM) and manually using Google Maps to see if they still exist.
 The scripts here automate most of the data collection, but the data is still manually verified whenever I have the time.
 Every place is kept in a table for reference and investigation of anyone interested in this dataset.

 Of course, the website may have missed other places named after Salvador Allende.
-I plan to create a script that searches OSM for places named after Salvador Allende (or Salvador Allende Gossens, "Gossens" being the second surname) in every possible country and territory, but this will come later on.
+I plan to create a script that searches OSM for places named after Salvador Allende in every possible country and territory, but this will come later on.
 For now, this project focuses on the already extensive list of places in http://www.abacq.org/calle/.

+Some articles include places named after or dedicated to Pablo Neruda, Victor Jara and other notable Chilean personalities; they are not included in this project.

 **This repo is a work in progress**, and it will only contain complete tables and scripts that have been tested to work.
 Test scripts and tables are in my [datasets-of-interest](https://github.com/GoGroGlo/datasets-of-interest/tree/main/a-place-for-salvador-allende) repo.